 If someone is on methadone and tries to get high on heroin, they will not be able to do so.
 Unfortunately, methadone has sedative side effects, and it is these effects that can lead to euphoria in higher doses, leading to the development of this drug addiction.

 Why Is Methadone Still Being Used?

 Most non-specialists look at methadone in puzzlement.
 How can a drug with such a massive potential for addiction still be used as a treatment?
 There is a distinct difference between methadone and other opiates, which it replaces.
-Methadone actually offers several benefits to users as compared to other opiates:
+Methadone actually offers several benefits to users as compared to other opiates, including:

 - Methadone is typically taken orally, while heroin needs to be injected.
 Even where methadone is administered intravenously, the needles used are always clean and disposed of afterward.
-Heroin needles aren’t usually sterile, and their use may lead to HIV or other infections.
+Heroin needles are not usually sterile, and their use may lead to HIV or other infections.

 - Methadone is administered strictly through a clinic.
 Heroin is bought and sold on the streets.
 Individuals usually find themselves involved in criminal enterprise when addicted to heroin.

-Because of its usefulness, methadone has found itself on the World Health Organization’s list of essential medicines.
-Even though it’s so helpful as a treatment agent, it can still be abused.
-A person who uses more than the dosage of methadone prescribed to him or her is abusing the drug.
+With this usefulness, methadone has found itself on the World Health Organization’s list of essential medicines.
+However, despite its treatment benefits, it can still be misused.
+Any case in which someone uses more methadone than they are prescribed is considered drug abuse.